If you’re creating art in a digital medium, having a digital drawing app is a must.

 Art Set 4

 If you're transitioning from traditional art materials, this is one of the most realistic and straightforward apps you could use.
-Not only do you have access to premium and realistic paper textures, but you also have an impressive brush set.
+Not only do you have access to premium and realistic paper textures, but you also have an impressive brush set with over 200 brushes.

-The presentation of your toolset is a fun visual layout that doesn't rely on interpreting icons to know exactly what tool you're about to use.
-Colors are easy to pick up and change, which is also reflected in your toolset.
+Similar to Tayasui Sketches, the presentation of your toolset is a fun visual layout that doesn't rely on interpreting icons to know exactly what tool you're about to use.
+Taking it a step further, colors are easy to pick up and change, which is also reflected in your toolset.

-You'll also get to enjoy customization options for your toolbar that you can arrange along any side of the screen.
+You'll also get to enjoy customization options for your toolbars that you can arrange along any side of the screen with a simple drag and drop.
 This gives you quick and easy access to your favorite brushes, features, and effects.

 While a majority of the tools and features are reserved for premium users, there are enough free tools for new users to get started right away.